karantyagi/OvenBot-PerkinsHacks18/README.md

 # <a name="procedure"></a>Procedure
 ## Getting image
+We used Opencv to read the images continuously.
+After every n seconds (ex.
+3s), we write the image to the disk, process it and delete it for calibration only once.
+In subsequent loops, we just extract the new coordinates of the marker and pass it to the module to compare with the original image coordinates.

 ## Detecting Text from Image
+The callibration image is sent to the Google OCR API to obtain all the text with four boundary cooordinates as a response to each instance of text.
+ * Texts close to each other are combined using the above coordinates.
+ * The finger coordinates are obtained every ns (ex.
+3s).
+This cooordinates are used to direct the finger coordinates to the destination    coordinates, in short a `GPS`.
+Achieved using custom algorithms.

 ## Converting Text to Speech
 In this section, the words are spoken to the user by employing the power of the IBM Watson text to speech API. </br>